aliasgerovs/aliasgerovs.github.io/content/post/cf/index.md

 - EWC adds an additional constraint to the loss function, and directly plasticity away from the weights that contribute most to the previous tasks.

-L (θ ) is the combined loss function, θ is the network’s parameters, Lt (θ ) is the loss for session Bt , λ is a hyperparameter that indicates how important the old task(s) are compared to the new task, F is the Fisher information matrix, and θ∗ A are the trainable parameters (weights and biases) important to previously trained tasks.
-The size of hidden layers was chosen to match with MLP capacity.

 **PathNet:**

 - Utilizes a genetic algorithm to find an optimal learning path.